Jeffstr00/Mapping_Earthquakes/README.md

 ![Initial Earthquake Map](https://github.com/Jeffstr00/Mapping_Earthquakes/blob/main/Resources/map1.png)

 After reading in JSON files containing the latest earthquake information, we used JavaScript to customize and Leaflet/Mapbox to create a map which highlights earthquakes all over the globe.
-Earthquake magnitudes are intuitively conveyed using both marker size and color (<span style="color:green">green = mild</span>, <span style="color:red">red = severe</span>).
+Earthquake magnitudes are intuitively conveyed using both marker size and color (<p style="color:green">green = mild</p>, <p style="color:red">red = severe</p>).
 While this was a good start, we were then asked to add a few more options to the map: tectonic plate location, displays specifically for 4.5+ magnitude earthquakes, and additional maps to choose from.

 ## Results